docpad-archive/documentation/core/debug.html.md

 	1. It is shareware, but by gosh it is worth the money, it is AMAZING.

-2. Download it to somewhere in your PATH, and run the following on it:
+2. Download it to somewhere in your `PATH`, and run the following on it:

 	``` bash
 	mv tracegl.js tracegl